ojitha/code-challenge-1/README.md

 # Anonymize ETL

 This ETL flow runs in three steps, as shown in the following diagram.
 The complete configuration of the fix width file is given in the `config.ini` under the section `[FIXED_WIDTH_FILE]`.
 In addition to that `first-file.txt` with the intermediate `csv-file.csv` and the anonymize file `anonymize.csv` are defined as properties in the section `[DEFAULT]`: you can change the file names as you want via config.ini configuration file.
+To increase the file size, change the `number_of_records` property to higher number.